KwekuYamoah/Parallel-and-Distributed-Computing/README.md

 When you get to the above link compile and run the file `naive_ompMT.c` in your Linux environment.

 ## Lab 3 Report
-The report for Lab2 is titled us `KwekuYamoah(71712022)-Lab3Report`.
-You can find the file at link: [Lab 3 Report]()
+The report for Lab3 is titled us `KwekuYamoah(71712022)-Lab3Report`.
+You can find the file at link: [Lab 3 Report](https://github.com/KwekuYamoah/Parallel-and-Distributed-Computing/blob/documentation/KwekuYamoah(71712022)-Lab3Report.pdf)

 The document was typeset using latex.
-The folder containing all the latex file is found at the link: [Lab2 Latex TypeSet](https://github.com/KwekuYamoah/Parallel-and-Distributed-Computing/blob/88d71a2eb3701d7c36774cd4140bf21e36e2c614/README.md#L12)
+The folder containing all the latex file is found at the link: [Lab3 Latex TypeSet](https://github.com/KwekuYamoah/Parallel-and-Distributed-Computing/tree/documentation/Latex-Reports/Lab3)

-To view the code files that were implemented and run to generate the output log for the comparative table in the report visit: [Lab2 Codes](https://github.com/KwekuYamoah/Parallel-and-Distributed-Computing/tree/main/Lab2)
+To view the code files that were implemented and run to generate the output log for the comparative table in the report visit: [Lab3 Codes](https://github.com/KwekuYamoah/Parallel-and-Distributed-Computing/tree/main/Lab3)

-When you get to the above link compile and run the file `naive_ompMT.c` in your Linux environment.
+When you get to the above link compile and run the file `matrix_mult.c` in your Linux environment.Also ensure that you have MPICH installed in your Linux subsystem.